PLEASE NOTE: The Kestrel Kitchen will be open for take away food and drink from Saturday 27th March 2021

 The Kestrel Kitchen is back open again after a period of closure due to the Covid-19 pandemic.

-Following this closure we are now open for take away food only, which you are welcome to eat on the tables and chairs outside on the Visitor Village.
+Following this closure we are now open for take away food and drink only.
 We have a one way system in place inside the Kestrel Kitchen, and masks are required to be worn, unless exempt in accordance with Govrernment guidelines.

 Our friendly team will serve you your delicious food with a smile.
 We thank you so much for returning to Brockholes and the Kestrel Kitchen; every penny spent helps keep Brockholes afloat and allows us to continue vital wildlife conservation work on the 250-acre reserve.